letsenjoyit/fullstack-challenge/readme.md

 ## Rules

 1. Your code should be made available in a public or private repository, on your personal github or bitbucket;
-2. Send the link to dev@cubo.network;
+2. Send the link to danilo@letsenjoy.it;
 3. We use Angular and Node.js with Serverless, but you can feel free to choose other technologies;

 ## Challenge